-VLF-EM anomalies are not EM anomalies in the conventional sense.
+VLF-EM anomalies are not ĒΜ anomalies in the conventional sense.
 EM anomalies primarily reflect eddy currents flowing in conductors which have been energized inductively by the primary field.
-In contrast, VLF-EM anomalies primarily reflect current gathering, which is a The primary field sets up non-inductive phenomenon. currents which flow weakly in rock and overburden, and these tend to collect in low resistivity zones.
+In contrast, VLF-EM anomalies primarily reflect current gathering, which is a non-inductive phenomenon.
+The primary field sets up currents which flow weakly in rock and overburden, and these tend to collect in low resistivity zones.
 Such zones may be due to massive sulfides, shears, river valleys and even unconformities.

 The Herz Industries Ltd Totem VLF-electromagnetometer measures the total field and vertical quadrature components.
 Both these components are digitally recorded in the aircraft with a sensitivity of 0.1 percent.
-The total field yields peaks over VLF-EM current concentrations
+The total field yields peaks over VLF-EM current concentrations - II-28 - whereas the quadrature component tends to yield crossovers.
+Both appear as traces on the profile records.
+The total field data also are filtered digitally and displayed on a contour map, to facilitate the recognition of trends in the rock strata and the interpretation of geologic structure.